dojot/docs/source/using-web-interface.rst

 In “retrieve records by:“ it will be possible to configure some filters, you can select the type of historical data filter as the “last records”, in “order” (minute, hours, days and months), and you can also choose an interval time, in addition you can still view the records in “Real time”, as new data is received they will be displayed in the chosen view.
 After everything is configured, a summary will be shown with the chosen name and attributes.
 When accessing the views, it will be possible to change the size, fix (which will disable the option to change the size) and still delete the views.

-Note: Since v0.8 there have been some changes to the login screen.

 .. note::
    Since v0.8 there have been some changes to the login screen, but they are not present in the video below.